dhrone/Raspdac-Display/README.md

    * Click on Squeezebox Server start installation button When the installation is complete, you can click on Open Squeezebox Server Wedadministration to load the Logitech Media Server (LMS) interface.
 From there you can set up your music sources and play music.
 Instructions for setting up Spotify are available at https://www.max2play.com/en/how-tos/howto-spotify/.
 It is also possible to use Pandora, Tidal and other 3rd party music providers though this will require you to set up an account on mysqueezebox.com, link your LMS to mysqueezebox.com (settings->mysqueezebox.com) and add the apps of your choice on that site.
 Once you have done this, the new services will be available under "My Apps" in the LMS web interface.

 * Step two.
 Log into the max2play console using ssh.
 You can use whatever ssh client you are comfortable with.
 The username is pi and the password is raspberry.
+Unless you've changed it the URL should be max2play.local.
+Ex: "ssh pi@max2play.local".

 * Step three.
 Download the latest Raspdac-Display software.